Previous clients include: McKing Consulting Corporation for the Office of Public Health Genomics, CDC; Familial Hypercholesterolemia Foundation

 American Board of Genetic Counseling (1993)

-I am a previous president of the National Society of Genetic Counselors, and saw patients for genetic counseling relating to prenatal diagnosis/reproductive genetics during the early days of my career.
+I am a previous president of the National Society of Genetic Counselors, and saw patients for prenatal diagnosis/reproductive genetic counseling during the early days of my career.
 I have worked in Public Health Genomics, Cancer Genetics, Ovarian Cancer and Cancer Survivorship in various public health settings for the last 25 years.
-In my current position with the Office of Public Health Genomics at the CDC I am in the lead on implementing three “Tier I applications” via state health departments and other means.
+Since retiring from the NYSDOH, I have provided consultative services to various agencies and organizations.
+For the Office of Public Health Genomics at the CDC I worked on implementing three “Tier I applications” via state health departments and other means.
 These applications are available but significantly under-recognized and under-utilized by individuals, families and health care providers.
-The applications will enable us to reduce morbidity and mortality via “cascade testing” of first, second and third degree relatives of individuals identified with Hereditary Breast/Ovarian Cancer Syndrome, Lynch Syndrome (previously known as Hereditary Non-Polyposis Colorectal Cancer) and Familial Hypercholesterolemia.
+The applications can reduce morbidity and mortality via “cascade testing” of first, second and third degree relatives of individuals identified with Hereditary Breast/Ovarian Cancer Syndrome, Lynch Syndrome and Familial Hypercholesterolemia.
+I worked with the Familial Hypercholesterolemia Foundation on a “Call to Action”, a report to the National Organization for Rare Diseases, and on the Proceedings of the First Annual Familial Hypercholesterolemia Foundation Summit, as well as other projects.

 EA Gettig and K Greendale: Professional Identity and Development (chapter) in: WR Uhlmann, JL Schuette and BM Yahar (Eds.)
 A Guide to Genetic Counseling, Second Edition, John Wiley & Sons, Inc., 2009